iammai4/smart-sched-landing/replit.md

 ## Overview

 Plan-it is a smart scheduling productivity tool landing page built as a school project.
 The application showcases an AI-powered task management system with workspaces and gamification features.
-Currently, it consists of a marketing landing page with sections for hero, features, problem/solution explanation, team contact, and footer.
+Currently, it consists of a marketing landing page with sections for hero, features, problem/solution explanation, team contact and footer.

 ## User Preferences